Arthur117/TCsLifeMonitFromObs/winddirection/.ipynb_checkpoints/README-checkpoint.md

 - apply_K25: notebook containing the non-vectorized Kepert 2025 functions and the up-to-date dropsondes functions;

 - lee_K25: mot up-to-date notebook containing the vectorized Kepert 2025 functions and the up-to-date dropsondes functions; Also contains the fitting procedure (which I probably won't use).
 Also contains the way to estimate an average Cd independently (from the wind profile).
+Function get_wn1() was later updated in notebook 00_FIT_K25.ipynb